List of Phineas and Ferb characters: Buford van Stomm

-Buford van Stomm (voiced by Bobby Gaylor) is frequently referred to as a bully, but he rarely hurts anyone on-screen.
-He is portrayed as a nice person with a tough guy attitude.
-Phineas believes that Buford only bullies out of boredom thus Phineas often invites him to keep his mind occupied.
-He is thought not to get along with Baljeet, but in most episodes it is shown that they share a friendly bond.
-In one episode, Buford and Baljeet sing a song where they describe each other as "Frenemies" and "my least favorite brother".
+Buford van Stomm (voiced by Bobby Gaylor) started out as a bully, particularly towards Baljeet and Phineas, but quickly changed into more of a frenemy, helping Phineas, Ferb, and their friends on various occasions instead of acting solely antagonistically with his actual antagonistic actions toned down.
+He was also not called a bully nearly as often, especially as the series went on, but Baljeet remained his primary target, the two even singing a duet in one episode where they describe each other as "frenemies" and "my least favorite brother", while his relationship with Phineas became a one-sided rivalry on his part when he was not aiding him.
+Phineas believes that Buford only bullies others out of boredom, thus he often invites him to keep his mind occupied.
+By contrast, Buford leaves Ferb alone, likely due to Ferb subduing him easily when he tried to intimidate him in his debut episode.
+Buford also began displaying hidden talents and interests, such as speaking French in "Summer Belongs to You", to give his character more depth, though he still wished to keep this information secret under threat of pain for fear it would ruin his tough guy image.
+In "Act Your Age", he appears to have become a full-fledged friend and a sensitive artist type.
+He heavily resembles his mother in appearance and is stated on at least one occasion to be of Dutch descent.

 Linda Flynn-Fletcher

 Linda Flynn-Fletcher (voiced by Caroline Rhea) is the mother of Phineas and Candace and stepmother of Ferb.
-Unaware of the large-scale projects that Phineas and Ferb create on a daily basis, Candace often drags her away from other interests in an attempt to get the boys in trouble.
-Each creation is somehow destroyed or eliminated moments before "Mom" arrives, leaving Candace dumbfounded and Linda reluctant to believe Candace.
+Unaware of the large-scale projects that Phineas and Ferb create on a daily basis, Candace often drags her away a lot from other interests in an attempt to get the boys in trouble.
+Each creation is somehow destroyed or eliminated moments before "Mom" arrives, leaving Candace quite dumbfounded and Linda reluctant to believe Candace.
 Linda was also a one-hit wonder known as "Lindana" with her song, "I'm Lindana and I Wanna Have Fun".
 That fact possibly makes her, as a singer, a parody of Cyndi Lauper, because of Lauper's hit "Girls Just Want to Have Fun", and because both of them were famous singers in the 1980s (Linda fictionally).
 Her single is used as elevator music throughout the series.
 Her surname is not consistent throughout the series; in at least one episode, Candace refers to her as "Linda Flynn".
 She is based on Dan Povenmire's sister, also named Linda.
 She went on a date with Heinz Doofenshmirtz during their mid-teens, and she was the one who inspired him to take over the tri-state area as a starting point for worldwide domination when he sarcastically stated that he would rule the world.
 However, their relationship did not progress further following this short-lived interaction.